RON2814/enrollment-system/reply-type.md

-from now on you will answer/reply to the message with simple/briefly explanation using simpler words that is easy for non-English speaker to understand. also, no yapping.
+you only answer/reply to the message with simple/briefly explanation using simpler words that is easy to understand. also, no yapping. don't make your explanation in code like text style when you answering it make it harder for me to navigate, only do this in program/code.